mslooten/marcoslooten.com/blog/creating-avatars-with-colors-using-the-modulus.md

 We created a custom avatar by starting with HTML markup to give it structure.
 Then we added CSS to make the div square, round the corners, give it a background color and some text styling.
 After that, we went on to JavaScript.
 We made a pure function that returns a number, which is the character codes for the input string glued together.
 Then, using the modulo operator, we got a color value from the array of colors and assigned it to the avatar in the DOM.

 This is one of the many use cases of the modulus.
 I always find it cool if I get to use it.
 Do you use the modulus in your code, and what does it do?
 Let me know in the comments or on Twitter.
 Thanks for reading!

+_Want more articles like this?
+You can sign up for my newsletter below 👇_